tymanski/branchfinder/README.md

 Branchfinder
 ============

-A simple tool for searching branches and redirecting to them.
+A simple tool for searching projects and redirecting to them.
 Based on JavaScript FUSE.js search and JavaScript Array as data source.

 INSTALLATION
 ------------